DeepWiSe888/Octopus/README.md

 	year={2021}
 }
 ```
 V<sup>2</sup>iFi is an application example of Octopus.
 It uses the platform for in-vehicle vital sign monitoring.
+The paper can be cited as follows:

-[3]
+[3] Tianyue Zheng, Zhe Chen, Chao Cai, Jun Luo, and Xu Zhang.
+2020.
+V2iFi: inVehicle Vital Sign Monitoring via Compact RF Sensing.
+In Proc. of the 22nd ACM UbiComp.
+70:1–27.

 ```
 @inproceedings{zheng2020v2ifi,